garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

   # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
   timeout: 300

-  # Specify a default resource in the deployment to use for syncs, and for the `garden exec` command.
+  # Specify a default resource in the deployment to use for syncs, local mode, and for the `garden exec` command.
   #
   # Specify either `kind` and `name`, or a `podSelector`.
 The resource should be one of the resources deployed by this
-  # action (otherwise the target is not guaranteed to be deployed with adjustments required for syncing).
+  # action (otherwise the target is not guaranteed to be deployed with adjustments required for syncing or local
+  # mode).
   #
   # Set `containerName` to specify a container to connect to in the remote Pod.
 By default the first container in the
   # Pod is used.